Kitware/kwcoco/README.rst

         or a list of flattned list of xy coordinates if the CCs are disjoint [[x1, y1, x2, y2, ..., xn, yn], [x1, y1, ..., xm, ym],]

-        Note: the original COCO spec does not allow for holes in polygons.
+        Note: the original coco spec does not allow for holes in polygons.

-        (PENDING) We also allow a non-standard dictionary encoding of polygons {'exterior': [(x1, y1)...],
+        We also allow a non-standard dictionary encoding of polygons {'exterior': [(x1, y1)...],
              'interiors': [[(x1, y1), ...], ...]}

     RunLengthEncoding:
         The RLE can be in a special bytes encoding or in a binary array encoding.
-We reuse the original C functions are in [2]_ in `kwimage.structs.Mask` to provide a convinient way to abstract this rather esoteric bytes encoding.
+We reuse the original C functions are in [2]_ in ``kwimage.structs.Mask`` to provide a convinient way to abstract this rather esoteric bytes encoding.

         For pure python implementations see kwimage: